Ferdinand Schneider

 Ferdinand Gottlob Schneider (18 June 1911 – 11 May 1984) was a German chemist.

 Schneider was born in Backnang in the Kingdom of Württemberg.
-He studied at the University of Tübingen, Freiburg and Munich (Ph.D.
+He studied at the University of Tübingen, the University of Freiburg, and the Ludwig-Maximilians-Universität München (Ph.D.
 1934) and subsequently held the positions of privat-docent at the Dresden University of Technology (1941), Technical University of Danzig and professor at the Braunschweig University of Technology (1949–1970).
 Schneider is the author of the German edition of Sugar Technology and hundreds of sugar-related articles.
 Professor Schneider was director of Agricultoral Technology and the Sugar Industry in Braunschweig.
 He taught sugar technology for many years in Germany.
 During his career, he trained many men and women from around the world who have PhD in sugar technology.

-In 1929 he joined the fraternity Landsmannschaft Schottland.
+In 1929, he joined the fraternity Landsmannschaft Schottland.
 In 1984 Schneider died in Pura, Switzerland.